Efficient Fraud Detection Using Deep Boosting Decision Trees: Results

 \subsection{Parameter Sensitivity}

-In this section, we study the model sensitivity to hyperparameters, which includes the depth of SDT, the depth of neural network and the number of SDTs for boosting.
+In this section, we study the model sensitivity to hyperparameters, which includes the number of SDTs for tree boosting, the depth of SDT and the depth of neural network in each inner node.
 To explore the impact of these hyperparameters on model performance, we take the five fraud detection datasets as examples, use 5-fold cross validation, and average the metrics.
 The basic idea of ensemble learning is to integrate several weak classifiers to construct a strong classifier, so the number of weak classifiers is a very important hyperparameter.
 In order to explore the impact of the number of SDTs on the performance of DBDT, we build DBDT models with tree depth 4, number of neural network layers 1, penalty coefficients 0.1 and 0.005, and the number of SDTs varies from 5 to 100.
 We report the corresponding AUC changes in Figure \ref{number}, we can see that increasing the number of SDTs will improve the performance of the model, but there is an upper limit.
 As can be seen from Figure \ref{number}, when the number of SDTs increases to about 40, the model basically reaches the upper limit of performance and the improvement will be small.

 In addition to the number of SDTs, the depth of the SDT is also an important hyperparameter of DBDT.
 As mentioned above, the depth of SDT $d$ meets the exponential relationship $n = 2^d - 1$ with the number of nodes $n$ in the tree, and each node corresponds to a neural network.
 If the $d$ we select is too large, the complexity of the model will be greater than fraud detection requirements, so it is important to determine an appropriate tree depth.
 We fix other hyperparameters as: the number of SDTs is 40, the number of hidden layers of neural network is 1, and the regularization term coefficients $\lambda_1$ and $\lambda_2$ are 0.1 and 0.005.
 We change the depth of SDTs from 2 to 5 and observe the AUC changes.
 The results are reported in Figure \ref{depth}.
 We can see that increasing the depth of the SDT improves model performance, but there is an upper limit which can be reached when the depth is up to 4 and 5.